-In this case it prints out three numbers: lines, words, and bytes contained in 1s-output.txt.
+In this case, it prints out three numbers: lines, words, and bytes contained in ls-out-put.txt.
 Like our previous commands, if executed without command line arguments, wc accepts standard input.
 The "-l" option limits its output to only report lines.
 Adding it to a pipeline is a handy way to count things.
 To see the number of items we have in our sorted list, we can do this:

-grep - Print Lines Matching A Pattern
+grep - Print Lines Matching a Pattern